makrai/notes/martin21-predict-quality-NeuN-wo-train-test.md

   * smaller exponents α correspond to more implicit self-regularization and better generalization, and
   * we expect a linear correlation between α^ and model quality 1–3
+* norm-based metrics for more mxs
-* For norm-based metrics, we use the average of the log norm, to the appropriate power
+  * we use the average of the log norm, to the appropriate power
   * Informally, this amounts to
     assuming that the layer weight matrices are statistically independent, => we can estimate the model complexity C, or test accuracy, with a